The Dorothy the Bookbinder’s Bindery was established in December of 2011.

 The Charleston Library conservation and bookbinding efforts are led by our Director of Conservation, James Davis.
 James studied Art History at the College of Charleston, where his passion and interest in art and historical objects grew into a career dedicated to their repair and maintenance.
 His background includes a Masters degree in the Conservation of Books and Library Materials from West Dean College in the UK, and he is an active member of the American Institute for Conservation and the Guild of Bookworkers.

-The Bindery and Conservation Lab offers book repair, new bookbinding, and conservation services on commission.
-To schedule an appointment with us please contact James at (843) 901-5805 or email@example.com.
+To learn more about The Bindery and Conservation Lab please contact James Davis at (843) 723-9912 or email@example.com.